-The methods incorporated in ProUCL 4.0 can be used on data sets with and without BDL and ND observations.
+The methods incorporated in ProUCL 4.00.04 (and in earlier versions) can be used on data sets with and without BDL and ND observations.
 Methods and recommendations as incorporated in ProUCL 4.0 are based upon the results and findings of the extensive simulation studies as summarized in Singh and Singh (2003), and Singh, Maichle, and Lee (EPA, 2006).
-It is anticipated that ProUCL 4.0 will serve as a companion software package for the following EPA documents:
+It is anticipated that ProUCL 4.00.04 (and its previous versions) will serve as a companion software package for the following EPA documents: